gcp-pdp/geo-earthengine/airflow/README.md

     Note that if Composer API is not enabled the command above will auto prompt to enable it.

-3. [Optional] Create node pool for exporting annual npp and world pop.
+3. Create node pool for exporter.

     ```bash
     gcloud container node-pools create highmem-node-pool \